-TOMMY transforms ordinary Wi‑Fi devices into motion sensors that detect movement through walls and obstacles.
+TOMMY transforms ordinary Wi‑Fi devices into motion and presence sensors that detect occupancy through walls and obstacles.
 It's fully local and self-hosted with no cloud components.
 All processing happens on your network.
-Easy to install, integrates with Home Assistant or Matter, and creates zone-based motion sensors for smart home automations.
+Easy to install and integrates with Home Assistant or Matter.

 Expected in Q1 2026